 Foot problems typically start in early adulthood.
 As we age, our feet spread, and the problems tend to get worse.

 Bunions can run in the family.
 They may be just one of many problems caused by weak or poor foot structure.
-Sometimes, they develop with arthritis.
+Sometimes, they develop with arthritis, particularly rheumatoid arthritis or gout.
 If one of your legs is longer than the other, you may develop a bunion on the big toe of the longer one.

 Women are more likely to get them than men.
 That’s because wearing tight shoes -- and especially high heels -- pushes the foot bones into an unnatural shape over time.

 Take a look at your foot.
-See where the bottom of your big toe connects to it?
+See where the bottom of your big toe connects to your foot?
 If you see a bony bump there with your big toe headed in the opposite direction, you probably have a bunion.
 It may sometimes swell, turn red, feel tender to the touch, or even hurt.
 Over time, it may also become shiny and feel warm when you touch it.

 When to Call a Doctor

 If you have pain when you’re walking in flat shoes that should feel comfortable, make an appointment with a podiatrist (a foot specialist).
 It could be a bunion or some other problem.